michaelkm03/OneStarAPI/README.md

 ## :star2: OneStarAPI :star2:
+Spring Boot Application in Kotlin to expose MySQL data via RESTful API

-General Setup and Description TBD
+Setup Instructions:  TBD

 ### :hammer_and_wrench: How to Use
 TBD

-#### Functions
-Spring Boot Application in Kotlin to expose MySQL data via RESTful API